 The tour can be customized to your interest.

 Indicated price is for one adult in a twin/double room based on a group of 4 people in a low season for this sample itinerary.
 Please contact us for any inquiries.

 Welcome to the ancient capital of KYOTO!

 Our adventure begins with the all important “Welcome Meeting”, conveniently held at your Kyoto hotel from 5pm (JST).
 Here you will meet your Tour Manager and fellow travellers, followed by a walking tour around the beautifully historic area of Gion, Kyoto’s most famous geisha district, and learn about the history of geisha culture as you explore old wooden teahouses and exclusive restaurants.
 You may spot Geikos (geishas), or Maikos (apprentice geishas) with their elaborate dress and make up on their way to their various appointments.

 Our first day in Kyoto will end with a superb “Kaiseki” dinner, a highly elaborate and beautifully presented “course-style” meal of seasonal dishes prepared with local ingredients.
 This special style of cuisine grew out of 16th-century Buddhist tea ceremonies before being introduced to the Emperor’s court right here in Kyoto.
 The presentation of each dish is truly spectacular, offering a very unique Kyoto experience.

-It’s very important that you attend the welcome meeting as we will be collecting important insurance details, proof of Covid-19 vaccination, and next of kin information at this time.
+It’s very important that you attend the welcome meeting as we will be collecting important insurance details, and next of kin information at this time.
 If you are going to be late please let your travel agent, hotel reception or your “Two Streets Back” Japan representative know.
 Ask reception or look for a note in the lobby for more information on where the meeting will take place.

 After a nourishing breakfast your Tour Manager will ensure your suitcases have been forwarded before we visit the stunning World Heritage listed Nanzenji Temple.